Our Church: A History

 The acquisition of word processing software also expedited the production of a monthly church newsletter (usually about 8 pages) called The Banner since 1988 (the idea for its name was proposed by Mary Pigeon).
 This newsletter includes announcements, profiles of new members, newsworthy items from the commissions and committees of Session, and messages from the pastor and staff.
 This vehicle for improving intra-congregational communication continues today in a greatly expanded size sometimes reaching 24 pages.
 The church's computer hardware and software have been continually upgraded.

-history, newspaper clippings, and Session records.
+In 1985 Carolyn Krause researched and wrote a history of the first 40 years of First Presbyterian Church in Oak Ridge.
+The history covered the period of 1945 through 1985.
+Although many records were difficult to locate, she interviewed many of the church's founding members to obtain their recollections of significant church activities and people.
+She also relied on Bob Lafferty's early history, newspaper clippings, and Session records.
 Two hundred copies of this history were distributed to members and friends of the church.
 The history was last updated in 2011 for the church website.
 The church operating policies were also revised to make them more accurately reflect the actual operation of the church and the provisions of the amended Constitution of the Presbyterian Church U.S.A.

 In 1986 the Planning, the Property and Maintenance, and the Finance Commissions started work to assess the church's physical plant needs over the next 5 to 10 years.
 The Membership and Human Resources Commission, based on a proposal of Buster Hawkins, originated the "dinners-for-eight" program where groups of eight meet monthly in each other's homes; about 50 people participated.
 In 1992 the program was extended to the "dinners-for-eight-out" option where a subgroup meets monthly at different area restaurants.
 The Wednesday night dinners and programs were also restarted.
 An annual progressive dinner for church members interested in offering their homes and food was held in the 1980's and early 1990's.